crabstars/planto/README.md

 ## TODOs

-- analyzer which tells the user which check clauses exists and that he should add values
+- analyzer which tells the user which check clauses exists
-- change custom data to list
 - cache columnInfo for tables
 - Support special PKs for MsSql, like multiple PKs
 - improve multiple unique constraints for a table (mssql)